misingo255/tanzanian-banks/readme.md

 ## Data Sources
 The data used in this project is sourced from reputable financial institutions, regulatory bodies, and publicly available reports.
 We strive to ensure the accuracy and reliability of the information provided.
 However, please note that the data may be subject to change and it is always recommended to verify the information from official sources.

+If you finnd any information to be inaccurate or outdated, feel free to open an issue.

 ## Features
 - Banks
 - Banks categories